Gabriel-8813/Languages_and_ML/README.md

 The clean data is loaded into a Pandas Dataframe.
 Next the OneHotEncoder tool from sklearn.preprocessing was used to convert categorical variables of ['Language', 'Countries',] into numerical representations.
 Then the pd.concat function is used to merge these encoded variables with the other numerical variables.

 Next the X and y variables are defined.

+The features set (x) is defined by the transformed dataset containing numerical values and encoded categorical features The target variable (y) is defined as the ['Degree of endangerment'] column.

+Next the train_test_split function was used to split the dataset into training and testing splits, with a ratio of 75:25, respectively.

+The StandardScaler tool from sklearn.preprocessing was applied to normalize the feature values.

+Next the RandomForestClassifier tool from sklearn.ensemble was used to create a model with 500 estimators.
+The predict(X_test_scaled) function is used to make the predictions.

+### Results

+Running the model yields the following results:

+* Accuracy: 0.75
+* Precision: 0.66
+* Recall: 0.75
+* F1-Score: 0.70

+A classification report and Confusion Matrix also shed more detail on the results.
+Overall, this is a significant improvement over the results of the Logistic Regression model.

+In addition to an overall accuracy of 75%, we can see that the model also performs well for Languages labeled as Extinct or Safe, both having perfect precision and recall.
+However it was the opposite case with Severely endangered and vulnerable categories,, indicating this data was not well detected.

 ## Code Explanation: